 Enrollment Strategies - Enroll America Campaign targets key strategies to streamline an easy, accessible, and widely available enrollment process.

-Affordable Care Act Rollout Plan - The U.S. Department of Health and Human Services resources include a timeline of the ACA coverages plan for providing all Americans with affordable health coverage by 2014.
+Affordable Care Act Enrollment - The U.S. Department of Health and Human Services resources includes information on enrollment and on how the ACA affects Americans.
 Fact sheets are available by state and for individual populations.

 2014 Insurance Enrollment Guide - A booklet (pdf) published by the Institute of Medicine to help consumers make important decisions and improve understanding of options for health insurance.
 Open enrollment for the state health insurance marketplaces, also known as exchanges, begins Oct.
 1.